pustotnik/zenmake/docs/dependencies.rst

 System libraries
 ------------------------------
-System libraries can be specified using config parameter ``sys-libs``.
+System libraries can be specified using config parameter ``libs``.
-Usually you don't need to set paths to system libraries but you can set them using config parameter ``sys-lib-path``.
+Usually you don't need to set paths to system libraries but you can set them using config parameter ``libpath``.
 More details about using of these parameters you can find :ref:`here<buildconf-taskparams>`.

 Local libraries